 Expert Tips for looking after Fine Hair

 I’ve had many questions during the course of my career about how to take care of fine hair.
-I’ve captured some of the most frequently asked in this article.
-Similarly, I thought it might be useful to summarise the key points below.
+I’ve captured some of the most frequently asked questions in this article.
+Plus I’ve summarises the key points below.

 - For most fine hair types, shampooing 2-3 times a week is fine.
 If you need to shampoo more often or every day, choose a gentle shampoo.